Kevinovitz/cyber-security-megathread/tools_and_resources.md

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
 **⭐HackTricks** | Online and freely available book of knowledge about a multitude of topics within Cyber Security | https://book.hacktricks.xyz/
+**⭐Payloads All The Things** | A list of useful payloads and bypasses for Web Application Security. | https://swisskyrepo.github.io/PayloadsAllTheThings/
 **⭐Red Teaming Toolkit** | This repository contains cutting-edge open-source security tools (OST) for a red teamer and threat hunter. | https://github.com/infosecn1nja/Red-Teaming-Toolkit
 **⭐SecLists** | SecLists is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place. | https://github.com/danielmiessler/SecLists
 **Sticky notes for pentesting** | Search hacking techniques and tools for penetration testings, bug bounty, CTFs.  | https://exploit-notes.hdks.org/